Our Review of Pimsleur

 There’s a new feature available called “Bonus Packs” which shows you extra vocabulary not included in the audio lessons.
 The Bonus Packs are pretty cool since they include useful conversational phrases you might find useful in everyday conversation, such as the Croatian phrase “I, što je novo?
 (Well, what’s new?)”

 The most helpful Premium tool: Speak Easy

-We found the “Speak Easy” activity under Practice to be the most helpful for learners – it lets you view the conversation transcripts of your previous lessons so you can practice entire conversations.
-It’s a great way to go back and review previous lessons without having to repeat the entire audio lesson.
+We found the “Speak Easy” activity under Practice to be the most helpful for learners – it lets you view the dialogue transcripts of your previous lessons so you can practice entire conversations.
+It’s a great way to go back and review previous material without having to repeat the entire audio lesson.